Ashref-dev/entretien-ai/README.md

   - Make your modifications available under the same license
   - Share the source code when you deploy modified versions
   - Preserve copyright notices and license information

-## Environment Variables in production

-For production builds, the application uses `.env.production` with dummy values during build time.
-The actual runtime values are provided by Azure App Service environment variables.

-Do not modify `.env.production` with real values as it's committed to the repository.

 ## the shader gradients